 Two days later we arrived in Finse, Norway or maybe I should call it Hoth.
 Looking around I almost expected to see a Tauntaun run by or maybe a snowspeeder flying overhead.
 Finse is a very small town and as we approached the hotel we saw the sign stating that June was the only month of the year that they were closed.
 There were two people on duty at the train station though so we asked them about the film sites.
 They gave us some strange looks and pointed us in the right direction, but said all of the trails and roads were closed this time of year.
 We decided to explore anyway since we had come so far and couldn't leave until the next train came in a couple of hours.
 The movie was shot about 4 miles out of town and after 45 minutes we made it as far as we could, about a half of a mile.
 Further on there were no trails and we didn't have the equipment to continue on so we returned to the station to wait for the next train.
 It was very easy to see the planet Hoth while walking around.
 I bet the only difference between where we made it to and the actual film site would be that you couldn't see any signs of civilization if you went farther out.
 The entire journey to Finse wasn't a waste though since some scenes were filmed right behind the hotel when weather prevented the crew from reaching the film site.
 Before leaving I took some Hoth glacier water for my collection.

-We arrived in Paris a day and a half later and proceeded to act like normal tourists again.
+Paris a day and a half later and proceeded to act like normal tourists again.
 Over the next three days we saw the Arc de Triomphe, Louvre, Eiffel Tower, Catacombs, Sacre Coeur, Saint Chapelle, Notre Dame, Versailles, and Rodin's home.
 I had been to this city before, but I was able to see many things that I missed a few years ago.

 A nice 100 mph Eurostar train ride later and we were in London.
 Ah, finally a country where everyone speaks English!
 After locating a place to stay we boarded another train to go see Hever Castle where Obi-Wan, Qui-Gon, and Jar Jar surfaced in their Gungan submarine.
 I got another sample of water from "out of this world" while we were there.
 The next day we visited Leavesden Studios where many shots were captured for Episode I. The guards wouldn't let us in, but they posed for pictures and told us about what they knew about the movie.
 A few miles away is Whippendell Woods where the Gungan Forrest was filmed.
 We wandered around for over an hour, lost our way somewhat, and were never sure if we found the exact site.
 Without specific directions, it was impossible to find the right place since most trees look alike, but several areas were very similar to the movie.
 I didn't leave totally empty handed though since I took some of the Naboo dirt.
 Another mile away was Cassiobury Park and the canal that Jar Jar and the Jedis jump into.